 Lien-Chuan Lee is a director of our company.
 Mr. Lee is currently the Vice Minister of the Ministry of Culture, or the MOC.
-Mr. Lee has served as Secretary General, Executive Secretary of Legal Affairs, and Director General of General Planning of the MOC from 2012 to 2017.
-Mr. Lee also worked at the Ministry of Finance, Ministry of Economic Affairs, and Executive Yuan, and has served as Senior Executive Officer, Senior Specialist and Senior Executive Officer for 13 years.
-Mr. Lee holds a master's degree in Economics from National Chengchi University.
+Mr. Lee served as Secretary General, Executive Secretary of Legal Affairs, and Director

+General of General Planning of the MOC from 2012 to 2017.
+Mr. Lee also worked at the Ministry of Finance, Ministry of Economic Affairs, and Executive Yuan, and served as Senior Executive Officer, Senior Specialist and Senior Executive Officer for 13 years.
+Mr. Lee has been an instructor for over 20 years in Soochow University and Tamkang University, teaching courses of international finance, investment theory and practice ad futures theory and practice.
+Mr. Lee specializes in financial management, cultural and digital content investment and interdisciplinary integration of cultural and technology, and he holds a master's degree in Economics from National Chengchi University.

 Shin-Yi Chang is a director of our company.
 Mr. Chang is currently the Director of the Accounting Department of the MOTC.
-He holds a master's degree in Accounting from National Taiwan University.
+Mr. Chang specializes in accounting and he holds a master's degree in Business Administration from National Taiwan University.

 Sin-Horng Chen is a director of our company.
-Dr. Chen is currently a professor in the Department of Electrical and Computer Engineering of National Yang Ming Chiao Tung University.
-He holds a Ph.D. degree in Electrical Engineering from Texas Tech University.
+Dr. Chen is currently a Chair Professor in the Department of Electrical Engineering of National Yang Ming Chiao Tung University.
+Dr. Chen also serves as an independent director of Chinesegamer International Corp.
+Dr. Chen specializes in speech signal processing, speech recognition and speech synthesis, and he holds a Ph.D. degree in Electrical Engineering from Texas Tech University.

 Hung-Yi Hsiao is a director of our company.
-Dr. Hsiao is currently a professor in the Department of Law, School of Law of Soochow University and he also serves as an independent director of China Electric Manufacturing Corp.
-He holds a Ph.D. degree in Law from Soochow University in Taiwan.
+Dr. Hsiao is currently a professor in the Department of Law, School of Law and Dean of Office of International & Cross-Strait Academic Exchange of Soochow University.
+Dr. Hsiao also serves as the Chairman of China Electric Manufacturing Corp.
+Dr. Hsiao specializes in criminal law and technology law, and he holds a Ph.D. degree in Law from Soochow University in Taiwan.